The F-82 Twin Mustang is possibly one of the oddest American aircraft to go into full production.

-Even when the jet era was present, the F-82 was still able to hold by its own capabilities.
-It was more than capable of outrun F-80’s and F-84’s early models.
+Even when the jet era was present, the F-82 was still able to hold its own capabilities.
+It was more than capable of outrunning F-80’s and F-84’s early models.

 4 – Although it seemed two Mustang fuselages joined together, it was a new design

-On the other hand, results easy to compare it with other similar looking models which as well as the F-82 are twin-fuselage aircraft.
+On the other hand, results are easy to compare with other similar-looking models which as well as the F-82 are twin-fuselage aircraft.

 The designers made the F-82 from scratch.
 Yes, they based on the fuselage of the P-51.
 To be precise, on the one of the XP-51F, an ultra-lightweight prototype and also a predecessor of the P-51H.
 But they made so many modifications from a mechanic point of view they cannot be seen as identical designs.

-Giving this inspiration from the XP-51F, designers didn’t make major changes from the radiator section forward.
-But on the other hand, the after fuselage radiator shutters gained 5.4 inches of extension.
+Given this inspiration from the XP-51F, designers didn’t make major changes from the radiator section forward.
+But on the other hand, the after-fuselage radiator shutters gained 5.4 inches of extension.

 Another similarity is that the outer wing panels were, on the XP-82’s prototype, identical to those found on the P-51H.
 The designers choose these panels since they were of heavier construction than those of the XP-51G.

 For the engine nacelles, designers of the F-82 used those from the XP-51F, G, and H. Also, the F-82’s canopies, shorter than those found on F, G, and J F-51 Mustangs’, are identical to those on the P-51H.
-Both planes release date were pretty close to each other.
+Both planes’ release dates were pretty close to each other.
 Only four and a half months later than the P-51H, the XP-82 came out.

 5 – It set a record that still stands